Skip to main content

 If you miss a dose of Benadryl, don’t worry.
 It’s usually taken as needed.
 So, you can take your missed dose as soon as you remember.

-If your healthcare provider wants you to take Benadryl regularly, take your missed dose as soon as you remember.
+If a healthcare professional wants you to take Benadryl regularly, take your missed dose as soon as you remember.
 If it’s close to time for your next dose, skip the missed dose.
 Just take your next dose at its scheduled time.

 Don’t try to make up for missed doses by taking two doses at once.
 Taking more Benadryl than recommended can cause excessive side effects.